 CALL US AT: (800) 851-2189

-The experts at Feder’s Air Conditioning, Heating, Appliances, Plumbing & Electrical Service & Repair Center are pleased to share the following information that explains the major components of an air conditioning system and how an air conditioning system works.
+The experts at Feder’s Heating and Air Conditioning are pleased to share the following information that explains the major components of an air conditioning system and how an air conditioning system works.

 One of the main components of a Amana, American Standard, Carrier, Coleman, Day & Night, Fedders, Goodman, Haier, Heil, Lennox, LG, Maytag, Payne, Rheem, Ruud, Soleus, Trane or York air conditioner unit is its pump compressor that compresses low pressure refrigerant gas into a high pressure, high temperature gas.
 Air conditioners compressor, as it is more commonly known, is in the outdoor portion of an air conditioning system, often found outside a bedroom window.
 This high technical compressor is a high pressure pump driven by an electric motor in a residential or commercial setting.

 Another one of the main components of a unit setting it is a condensing coil through which a high temperature, high pressure refrigerant GAS flows, and over which a fan blows air to cool the refrigerant gas back to a LIQUID state (thus transferring the heat from the refrigerant gas to the air being blown by the condenser unit is basically a coil of finned tubing and a unit fan to blow air across the coil.
 It is the unit’s condenser that changes the state of the refrigerant from a hot high pressure gas to a cool liquid that releases the heat that was captured from the house (building) and releases it to the outside cooling the indoor rooms.